A private pilot can get an instrument rating as quickly as in 2 weeks or take a year to complete instrument training.

 Aeronautical knowledge consists of much information on various subjects, and during instrument rating ground classes, you will learn each topic in-depth.

-The information is overwhelming for many and results in poor performance of pilots in actual flight.
+The information is overwhelming for many and results in poor performance of pilots in actual flights.

 Failure to follow the ATC instructions and poor flight performance will hinder your IFR course duration.

-Displeased CFII may request more practice than the required IFR forty hours.
+Displeased CFII may request more practice than the required IFR for forty hours.

 Indeed forty hours of instrument flight training is adequate to become proficient in instrument flight.
-To achieve proficiency in the shortest time, a private pilot needs to educate himself and practice instrument flying using a flight simulator at home.
+To achieve proficiency in the shortest time, a private pilot must educate and practice instrument flying using a flight simulator at home.

-Studying will boost your confidence, and you can promptly progress through the FAA’s forty hours requirement.
+Studying will boost your confidence, and you can promptly progress through the FAA’s forty hours requirements.

-Not having confidence for instrument flight will naturally result in reduced performance.
+Not having confidence in instrument flight will naturally result in reduced performance.
 With reduced performance, your spirit will worsen and delay your instrument rating course process.

-At such a stage, it is best to take a break and go back to theory studies for a while and get back to instrument flying with confidence again.
+At such a stage, it is best to take a break, go back to theory studies for a while, and get back to instrument flying confidently.

 RELATED: How to study for instrument rating?